 What is Query Logging with Teradata DBQL Tables?

-Query Logging is a feature that allows us to analyze workload and resource usage and to do performance tuning.
+Query Logging is a feature that allows us to analyze workload and resource usage and perform performance tuning.

 How Is Query Logging Implemented?